tleng26/Text-Summarizer/README.md

 # Text Summarizer
 This project is dedicated to implementing a sequence-to-sequence model using abstractive text summarization techniques.
-With the rapid expansion of online shopping, we aim to streamline product evaluations by providing concise and insightful summaries of user reviews, highlighting only the notable parts of the product.
-This approach makes it quicker and easier for consumers to make informed decisions.
+Our goal was to enhance the Google Chrome abstract summarization feature, designed to condense texts such as articles and papers into concise summaries that capture essential information.
+By integrating machine learning, we aimed to improve the accuracy and relevance of the summaries, ensuring they maintain the core meanings while eliminating extraneous details.
+This enhancement not only aims to streamline user experience but also to provide a more efficient tool for accessing quick, reliable summaries directly within the browser.